Computer

 more commonplace in matters where computer data is critical.
 This

-Piller order until the plaintiff's
+Piller order until the

-representatives arrive on location.
+representatives of the other party arrive on location.

 We have